Kong/docs.konghq.com/app/konnect/api-products/productize-service.md

 ## Summary

-In this section, you added an API product, linked a Gateway service via an API product version to it, and published it to the Dev Portal.
+In this section, you created an API product and created an API product version with a linked Gateway service.
+You then published both the API product and API product version to one or more Dev Portals.

 ## More information

-* [Add API product documentation](/konnect/dev-portal/publish-service/): Learn how to add API product documentation and test out the Dev Portal from the perspective of a developer.
+* [Add API product documentation](/konnect/dev-portal/publish-service/): Learn how to add your API spec and API product documentation to the Dev Portal so it's easier for developers to consume your APIs.